30 Parliamentary Documents

 Explanatory note or memorandum

 The explanatory note or memorandum describes the purpose of the Bill and provides explanation of each clause in plain English.
 These memoranda or notes can be useful in interpreting legislation.
 They may also be used by courts when considering legislation.
-The Queensland Parliament refer to these documents as explanatory notes, however, most common law jurisdictions use the term explanatory memoranda.
+The Queensland Parliament refers to these documents as explanatory notes, however, most common law jurisdictions use the term explanatory memoranda.

 See Queensland Department of the Premier and Cabinet Guidelines for the preparation of explanatory notes.